Rakuten-Advertising-Developers/RakutenAdvertisingAttribution-iOS-SDK/README.md

 ```

 #### Creating public/private key pairs
 Our SDK internally uses a private key to sign a JSON Web Token(JWT).
-This token is passed to our Attribution backend platform to verify the SDK's identity.
+This token is passed to our Attribution backend system to verify the SDK's identity.

 Generate public/private key pairs with the following commands